 - The Pretender was based on this.
 Jarod was taken from his family at an early age because he showed potential for being able to slip into the identities of others unnoticed.
 After escaping from The Centre, he used his talents to help people in need.

 - Saturday Night Live: Jon Lovitz's "Master Thespian," if only in his own mind.

-- Captain Horatio Hornblower R.N.: Kitty Cobham is an actress who was impersonating The Duchess of Wharfedale, and for a long time nobody had the slightest suspicion.
+- Horatio Hornblower: Kitty Cobham is an actress who was impersonating The Duchess of Wharfedale, and for a long time nobody had the slightest suspicion.
 She does such a good job acting her part that if Archie Kennedy and later de Vergesse hadn't recognised her as a Drury Lane actress, she would have been escorted home with absolutely no one suspecting she wasn't who she seemed.
 When Horatio wonders who the real Duchess is, Kitty says that she exists, and exactly as she played her.